 You will gain

-Advanced knowledge of the principals of engineering underpinning the provision of infrastructure and of the principals of design based on architectural history, theory and contemporary practice
+Advanced knowledge of the principles of engineering underpinning the provision of infrastructure and of the principles of design based on architectural history, theory and contemporary practice

 Knowledge of current practice contexts, including environmental, technological, regulatory and project-delivery systems

 The technical and creative skills to design and produce outputs that demonstrate an appreciation of economic, environmental issues, social and cultural issues as well as building systems and materials

 The ability to think strategically at different environmental and urban scales.

 As a Master of Architectural Engineering student you will gain an internationally-recognised qualification in the architectural, engineering and structural design of buildings.
 The degree is highly transferable across industries in different countries.

 You will be taught by a world-class group of experts drawn from the Melbourne School of Engineering and the Faculty of Architecture, Building and Planning.
 Linkages between the study programs will be explored via a dedicated architectural engineering capstone/thesis subject.

 Students entering via an undergraduate major in architecture will initially complete an eight subject sequence in Engineering.
 Students entering from an engineering major will complete an eight subject sequence in architecture.
 At the completion of first year, both groups will commence a shared second year sequence.